Wrong COVID-19 vaccine dosage for SNEC employee, vaccination certificates set to be discussed in Parliament

 MP Yip Hon Weng (PAP-Yio Chu Kang) asked why there was no dedicated staff member to handle "this critical operation" and no formal briefing with notes if a handover was necessary.

-According to the SNEC, investigations showed that it was a human error resulting from a lapse in communication among the vaccination team at the time.
+According to the SNEC, investigations showed that the incident was due to "human error" resulting from a lapse in communication among the vaccination team at the time.

-MP Gerald Giam (WP-Aljunied) asked how public healthcare institutions manage the workload of medical workers to ensure that "they are not overworked and made to excessively multitask" to avoid such human errors.
+MP Gerald Giam (WP-Aljunied) asked how public healthcare institutions manage the workload of medical workers to ensure that "they are not overworked and made to excessively multitask", so as to avoid such human errors.

 READ: Getting more than recommended dose of Pfizer-BioNTech COVID-19 vaccine unlikely to be harmful - MOH

-Another question for the health minister was from MP Lim Wee Kiak (PAP-Sembawang), who asked whether certificates are given to COVID-19 vaccination programme participants and in what forms.
+Another question for the Health Minister was from MP Lim Wee Kiak (PAP-Sembawang), who asked whether certificates are given to COVID-19 vaccination programme participants.

 Dr Lim also asked how the Government determines whether vaccination records presented by visitors are authentic.